Infinidoge/nix-minecraft/README.md

 ## Packages

-All of these are found under `legacyPackages`, since they are attrsets of derivations.
+All of these are found under `legacyPackages`, since they are not derivations (i.e. an attrset of derivation, or a function that returns a derivation).

 ### `vanillaServers.*`